MarcoReidelbach/MaRDMO-Plugin/README.md

   <li>Algorithms</li>
 </ol>

 Model documentation in MaRDMO is based on the [MathModDB ontology](https://portal.mardi4nfdi.de/wiki/MathModDB).
 Within the plugin, users can record a model, related expressions, computational tasks, quantities or quantity kinds, research problems, academic disciplines, and publications.
 These inputs are gathered in a guided interview, enabling MaRDMO to produce metadata that is directly compatible with the MaRDI knowledge graph for mathematical models.
+A demo video showing the documentation process for a mathematical model in MaRDMO is available [here](https://www.youtube.com/watch?v=UmbBNUZJ994&list=PLgoPZ7uPWbo-jqDXzx4fSm_4JyAYEMPjn).

 Workflow documentation follows a [standardized scheme](https://portal.mardi4nfdi.de/wiki/MD_UseCases) developed in MaRDI.
 Within the plugin, users can record a workflow, related models, methods, software, hardware, experimentall devices, data sets, and publications.
 These inputs are gathered in a guided interview, enabling MaRDMO to produce metadata that is directly compatible with the MaRDI knowledge graph for interdisciplinary workflows.